JBNU-MACS/JBNU-MACS.github.io/content/ko/publication/0012-Usg-net- Deep Learning-based Ultrasound Scanning-guide For An Orthopedic Sonographer/index.md

 ---
-title: '<span style="font-size:95%">USG-Net: Deep Learning-based Ultrasound Scanning-Guide for an Orthopedic Sonographer</span>'
+title: 'USG-Net: Deep Learning-based Ultrasound Scanning-Guide for an Orthopedic Sonographer'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here